 ”I was really nervous,” she recently recalled.

-As the group took its seats, Heather told a man and woman sitting next to her that she was trembling at the prospect of speaking.
+As the group took its seats, she told a man and woman sitting next to her that she was trembling at the prospect of speaking.
 They recommended she say a prayer.

-From that day on, Heather has been a faithful member of North Toronto.
+From that day on, that young woman has been a faithful member of North Toronto.
 In 2016, more than 10 years sober, she was active in planning the 70th anniversary - giving back, passing it on.

 ”When you find a miracle, you know, you’re pretty grateful.”